OSTRICHES AT NIGHT | ANIMAL MINDS

 May 2023

 Ostriches at Night was stillborn and eulogized fondly.
-From its ashes rise ten episodes.
+From its ashes or from the egg hatch, I have ten episodes.
 I was producing independently in SF when Covid hit and I lost all my gigs.
-I spent time studying consciousness, philosophy, anthropology, myths, linguistics, fiction writing, and psychology experiments - see my annotated biobliography.
-Now I work as an art teacher and I write.
+I’ve spent time studying consciousness, philosophy, anthropology, myths, linguistics, fiction writing, and psychology experiments - see my annotated biobliography.
+I now work as an art teacher and I write.
 At various times I thought this was a literary review, a feature film, and a dissertation.
 Five years after Ostriches, I’m prepared to share this blurb.
-I hope I won’t have to mourn it, too.
+I hope I won’t have to mourn it, too!

 Animal Minds is a TV show for 35-year-olds literate in science, religion, and film.
-In it, animal experiments are presented in a documentary form, but the experiments are led by two fictional scientists, August and Peter.
-Some would call this a hybrid format.
+In it, animal experiments which have been designed with massive creative license are presented in doc form, the animal reactions remaining unpredictable - critically so - to the writer/producer.
+The experiments are led by fictional scientists, August and Peter.
+It may be a “hybrid” format.

 The two fictional scientists are enemies wrestling for control of their animal minds lab called Ur.
 August, the founder, loves animals.
 Peter loves himself.
-The story begins right after some of their joint projects gain notoriety.
-In the first episode, a new wing of the lab is announced: a school for animals.
-Institutions financing it hope to identify a few species that can grow in tiny and specific ways to be able to participate in a redesigned internet, new currency, and new narrative for earth.
+The story begins right after some of their joint projects had gained notoriety.
+In the first episode, a new wing is announced: a school for animals.
+Institutions financing it hope to identify a few species that can grow in tiny and specific ways to be able to participate in a redesigned internet, new currency, and new narrative for Earth.

 Each episode contains a non-fiction part about a different experiment or procedure to (fictionally) condition the animals.
-The season culminates in a stage play production of the story of Adam and Eve, played by animals made ready to face a dilemma.
+The season culminates in a stageplay production of the story of Adam and Eve, played by animals who’ve been made ready to face a dilemma.
 Stretching certain theories, its the concept of dilemma that is the seed of consciousness.
 August plays the voice of God.
 Will the animals grow into their new role and use the new internet?
-It is okay if its a bit comedic, but...

-The first season is a tragedy.
+The first season is a tragedy for August.
 After a tussle with his nemesis, August requires surgery.
 In the end, sadly, he’s reduced to a living brain in a vat.
 He can communicate yes and no only, by thinking of playing tennis or walking around his house, respectively.
-In charge, Peter can connect a microchip to August’s genius godly brain.
+In charge, Peter can connect a microchip to August’s genius god brain.
 Season two is a high-tech and surgical retelling of The Transfiguration.
-Its important in this day and age to say that I hope to avoid the subject of AI.
+Its important in the current climate to say that I hope to avoid the subject of AI.

 If you read the Eulogy for Ostriches at Night: